brightidea12/my-food-is-made-in-trucks/README.md

 ## Overview

-MFT is an HTTP accessible API designed to provide consumers with information about food trucks.
-The API exposes endpoints that allows consumers to retrieve food trucks by locationId (unique identifier) and a collection of trucks located on a specific city block.
+MFT is an HTTP-accessible API designed to provide consumers with information about food trucks.
+The API exposes endpoints that allow consumers to retrieve food trucks by locationId (unique identifier) and a collection of trucks located on a specific city block.
 The API also enables the registration of new food trucks.

-## The MFT is built using
+## MFT is built using

 - Frameworks: .Net 5.0, ASP.NET WebAPI
 - Languages: C#